 Yes, but please be courteous to other riders by remembering to use the trash receptacles.

 To give passengers some peace and quiet during their commute, Metra has designated Quiet Cars on all morning inbound and evening outbound rush-hour trains.
 The cars are designed to give riders a space free of some common nuisances such as cellphone calls, loud headphones and loud conversations.
 On all lines except the Metra Electric Line, the Quiet Cars are the second car from the locomotive and the second car from the other end of the train on rush-hour trains with six or more cars.
 If there are five cars or fewer on the train, only the second car from the engine is a Quiet Car.
 On the Metra Electric Line, only the third car from the south end of the train is a Quiet Car.
 There are no Quiet Cars on two-car trains.
 All Quiet Cars are identified with decals on outside of the car and signage inside the car.
 The rules are simple: No cell phone calls.
 If passengers must answer their phones, they should make it brief or move to the vestibule or another car.
 Conversations are discouraged; if they must be held they should be short and in subdued voices.
 All electronic devices must be muted, and headphones should not be loud enough for anyone else to hear.
 Quiet Cars are in effect on all inbound trains arriving downtown at or before 9 a.m. and all outbound trains leaving downtown between 3:30 p.m. and 6:30 p.m.
-Metra expects Quiet Cars to be largely enforced by peer pressure and conductor intervention when necessary.
+Metra expects Quiet Cars to be largely enforced by peer pressure.
 Many riders said that having a rule in place empowered them to ask noisy people to be quiet or move.
 Conductors carry small notices that they can discreetly present to passengers who are violating the quiet car rules.
+While our goal is to keep cars as quiet as possible, passengers should not expect the car to be completely silent.
 Metra hopes all passengers will remember to treat their fellow passengers with courtesy and respect, no matter where they are sitting.
 Quiet Cars are a registered service mark of Amtrak.

 Alcoholic beverages are permitted except during certain events and festivals, such as the Taste of Chicago and Blues Fest.